Southern Soul Food Christmas Side Dishes

 • 3 pounds sweet potatoes 3 -3 ½ pounds

-• ½ cup butter unsalted butter, or vegan butter
+• ½ cup butter unsalted and melted, or vegan butter

 • ½ cup brown sugar